dualiteindia/.github/documentation.md

 ### Technology

-We use TypeScript, React.js, Redux and esBuild for the plugin and Next.js, React.js, Firebase, Express.js, MongoDB and AWS for essential services.
+- We use TypeScript, React.js, Redux and esBuild for the plugin and Next.js, React.js, Firebase, Express.js, MongoDB and AWS for essential services.

+- We're using Figma's OAuth2 for user authentication.
+We use Figma's REST API and Plugin API for fetching the designs and other data like images, fonts, etc.

+- We're using our in-house developed algorithms for the processing of your designs.
+These algorithms are written in TypeScript mainly.

+- We're using esBuild for the processing of your designs. esBuild is a JavaScript bundler and minifier.
+It's fast, really fast.
+It's written in Go, which makes it faster than other JavaScript bundlers.
+It's also used by Figma internally for their plugin bundling.

 ### Architecture